-Universities Scotland has represented the interests of Scotland’s higher education institutions for nearly 25 years.
+Universities Scotland has represented the interests of Scotland’s higher education institutions for just over 30 years.

 We work autonomously as part of Universities UK, as the national council for Scotland on all Scottish matters, having decided to partner with UUK five years after our establishment.
 Universities Wales is part of the same family.

 With the onset of the Covid-19 pandemic, Universities Scotland moves to home working arrangements for staff from 18 March 2020.
 Universities quickly pivot to online learning for students and remain open throughout the pandemic.

 We published our Vision for higher education in 2030, our ambition for universities’ contribution to learners, to society, to the economy and to Scotland’s place in the world over the next decade.